colimartin/spotify-playlist-organizer/README.md

 # spotify-playlist-organizer
-Take a larger Spotify playlist and break it down into smaller playlist based on given moods
+Take a larger Spotify playlist and break it down into smaller playlist based on given song qualities